G7 must invest $10 trillion for sustainable recovery: report

-Paris – G7 nations should collectively spend a trillion dollars a year over the next decade to put the world on a path to sustainable growth, a report requested by Britain’s prime minister said Monday.
+Paris – Group of Seven nations should collectively spend a trillion dollars a year over the next decade to put the world on a path to sustainable growth, a report requested by Britain's prime minister said Monday.

-As rich countries, still reeling from a pandemic that saw global GDP drop 4% in 2020, transition from rescue to recovery, investment must flow in the right direction, said lead author Nicholas Stern, former chief economist at the World Bank and author of the landmark Stern Review on the Economics of Climate Change.
+As rich countries, still reeling from a pandemic that saw global gross domestic product drop 4% in 2020, transition from rescue to recovery, investment must flow in the right direction, said lead author Nicholas Stern, former chief economist at the World Bank and author of the landmark Stern Review on the Economics of Climate Change.

 The shift from brown to green energy, the protection and restoration of nature, reducing social inequality, facilitating the rollout of vaccines in developing nations — all of these goals must be pursued at once, the report noted.